-For sixty years, the iconic actor and living legend Sir Patrick Stewart has captivated audiences around the world with his talent!
+For sixty years, iconic actor and living legend Sir Patrick Stewart has captivated audiences around the world with his talent!

 Author: Patrick Stewart